TomekMatuszek/RandomSamplingPlugin/README.md

 # RandomSamplingPlugin

-QGIS plugin that gives more control over sampling points process.
+QGIS plugin that gives more control over points sampling process.
 It was created during GIS programming course.

+- choose sampling extent from file, QGIS project layer or canvas extent
+- set buffer value to modify sampling extent
+- review samples' distribution before creating a layer
+- use random seed to replicate your samplings

 ![](screenshot.png)